 When can a Conservator be appointed?

-A conservator may be appointed when an incapacitated person:
+A conservator may be appointed when an incapacitated person meets the following criteria:

-- Is unable to manage property and business affairs; and
+- Is unable to manage property and business affairs

-- funds are needed to support the incapacitated person or one entitled to support from the incapacitated person.
+- Has property that will be wasted without proper management (or) Funds are needed to support the incapacitated person or one entitled to support from the incapacitated person.